 Management can override internal controls, resulting in fraudulent financial reporting.
-Below I provide four ways that management can do so and how you can audit for these potential threats.
+Below I provide examples of management override of internal controls and how you can audit for these potential threats.

 Controls can be overridden, even when properly designed and operating.
 Accounting personnel usually comply with the wishes of management either out of loyalty or fear.
 So if a trusted C.E.O. asks the accounting staff to perform questionable actions, they will sometimes comply because they trust the leader.
 Alternatively, management can threaten accounting personnel with the loss of their jobs if they don’t comply.
 Either way, management gets what it wants by overriding internal controls.

-Here are a few ways that management can override controls:
+Here are examples of management override of internal controls: